prichelle/apicv10-UDP/Readme.md

 Parameters defined by this assembly function call can be accessed in the different API assembly Action using the **local** object: `local.parameter.MyParam`.
 For instance the gatewayscript can access the queue parameter value using: `context.get('local.parameter.queue')`.

+#### OpenAPI file example
+The yaml file *mq-policy_1.0.0.yaml* can be used as example on how to use the UDP policy in a API definition.
+You can import the OpenAPI in APIC once the
 ## Packaging the UDP

 ### structure